Red, 3 1/2 inches - 4 1/2 inches, funnel shaped. Leaves are large serrated on upper half of margin. Originated from Southern China.

 Sp.
 Sinensis var. assamica

-White flowers with buds tinted red, very small, leaves narrow and tapering to a blunt apex, 1 1/2 inches x 1/2 inch.
+Very small white flowers with buds reddish tinted on the outside, leaves narrow and tapering to a blunt apex, 1 ½ inches x ½ inch.
 A shrub growing into a small tree.
-Formosa.
+Originated in Formosa (Taiwan).

-Fragrant, white flowers, variable in size, leaves elliptic with sharp apex, 2 1/2 inches x 1 1/4 inches.
-A shrub growing to 22 feet.
+Fragrant, white flowers with wavy petals, 4-6cm across.
+A shrub growing to 22 feet, leaves elliptic with sharp apex, 2 ½ inches x 1 ¼ inches.
 Grows at altitudes between 5,000 feet and 10,000 feet and flowers July to November.
-Southern China
+Originated in Southern China